rly/PoGo-Raid-Organizer/README.md

 - `+say message` - The bot will say `message`.
 - `+ping` - Tests ping time of the bot.
-- `+purge numMessages` - Deletes `numMessages` most recent messages from the current channel. `numMessages` must be between 2 and 100.
+- `+purge numMessages` - [Currently disabled.]
+Deletes `numMessages` most recent messages from the current channel. `numMessages` must be between 2 and 100.
 Requires `MANAGE_CHANNELS` and `MANAGE_MESSAGES` permissions.

 ## Automatic Actions

 - Listens to channel (default name: "huntrbot") for raid announcements by the GymHuntrBot and creates raid channels based on its posts if the pokemon is approved.
 Also makes a post with a Google Maps URL and GPS coordinates to the gym location.
+[Default off]
 - Deletes raid channels after the raid time has passed.
 - Deletes inactive raid channels (default inactivity time: 2 hours), checking periodically (default: every 5 minutes).
 - Shortens Pokemon names and location names when forming the name of a new raid channel.